rasPanda/project-3/README.md

 ![searchjourney2](ReadMeImages/searchjourney2.png)
 ![searchjourney3](ReadMeImages/searchjourney3.png)

-Initially, Carl attempted to find a library/plugin which we could simply "plug-and-play".
+Initially, I attempted to find a library/plugin which we could simply "plug-and-play".
 However we were limited to using a non-Google API solution (due to costs), and the react-map-gl library we opted to use did not have any apparent examples for a geocoding search box which was of interest.

-Therefore, Carl opted to simply use the search query retrieved from the client in a simple GET request to the Mapbox Geocoding API.
+Therefore, I opted to simply use the search query retrieved from the client in a simple GET request to the Mapbox Geocoding API.
 This forward geocoding request retrieved location data based on the query, and sent back a response with search results.

 ```Javascript
 // !
 Code for search bar on the homepage.